rust-lang/reference/src/patterns.md

 ## Destructuring

+[scrutinee]: glossary.html#scrutinee

 Patterns can be used to *destructure* [structs], [enums], and [tuples].
 Destructuring breaks up a value into its component pieces.
 The syntax used is almost the same as when creating such values.
-In a pattern whose scrutinee expression has a `struct`, `enum` or `tuple` type, a placeholder (`_`) stands in for a *single* data field, whereas a wildcard `..` stands in for *all* the remaining fields of a particular variant.
+In a pattern whose [scrutinee] expression has a `struct`, `enum` or `tuple` type, a placeholder (`_`) stands in for a *single* data field, whereas a wildcard `..` stands in for *all* the remaining fields of a particular variant.
 When destructuring a data structure